pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 and triple check the actual pinouts before powering on the board.

 **WARNING:** The `Z-STOP` header is ignored, as the BLTouch is effectively used as the Z-axis endstop.

-**INFO:** `Z_MAX_POS` has been limited to 220 to account for thicker print beds, a BMG style extruder upgrade and a leadscrew top mount upgrade.

 **INFO:** The precompiled firmware.bin presumes the use of Creality's official metal mounting bracket, resulting in sensor-to-nozzle offsets of roughly -43mm, -5mm, -2mm (X, Y, Z).